jrhicks/Talk-Camunda-BPM/Readme.md

 docker run -p 8080:8080 camunda
 ```

-## Build & Deploy Process Application (Docker Option)
+## Verify Tomcat Server can accept Process Application Deployments (Using Docker)

-Java's build tool Maven is used to install, compile, test and deploy the process application to the Tomcat Server.
-Without installing or configuring Java and Mavern on your development machine we can demonstrate this by running the official maven docker image with just a few command line options.
-Below is the run command to install, compile, test, and deploy to the Tomcat Server launched above.
+Typically we don't use docker to build and deploy a process application because we can directly deploy from our IDE.
+However, since the docker method is very reproducible it serves as a good mechanism to verify the Tomcat Server is setup correctly to accept deployments.

 ```
 cd process-maven-projects/monthly-meetup